Outry08/SQL-Library/README.md

 - Upon importing SQL instructions, they cannot be all on one line.
 - Program is slow with larger tables.
 - Foreign Keys are not validated when inserting unless the 'setForeignKey' function is called after a foreign key is added/changed.
+- Faulters if imported string table values are more than 100 characters long.

 ## Project status
 Ongoing.